teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 ## Objective

 Act as a student seeking help from the assigned AI tutoring tool.

-Engage in a back-and-forth conversation to develop a better understanding of **solving systems of linear equations**.
-After the conversation, answer practice questions provided by the tool to receive feedback on your understanding.
+1. Engage in a back-and-forth conversation to develop a better understanding of the topic.
+2. After the conversation, answer practice questions provided by the tool to receive feedback on your understanding.
+3. Bonus: Try finding out how to share your conversation with your teacher.

-### Topic: Solving Systems of Linear Equations
+**Topic:** Solving Systems of Linear Equations

 **Context**: Assume you already understand how to solve single, multi-step equations.
 Use the tool to learn how to solve systems of linear equations using methods such as substitution and elimination.